Floyd Robinson: MLB outfielder

 In 1964, Robinson came closer to reaching the World Series than he ever would when the White Sox went 98–64, one game behind the 99-63 New York Yankees.
 It was the second of three straight years that his team finished second in the American League.
 The White Sox had reached the World Series in 1959, one year before Robinson reached the majors.
 However, Robinson never played on a team with a losing record.

 Robinson's career high in home runs came in 1965 when he hit 14 with 66 RBIs.
 That was his last major offensive year.

 In December 1966 he was traded to the Reds, for whom he played one season, batting .238 with one home run and 10 RBIs in 55 games.
 In November 1967 he was traded to the Athletics, for whom he batted .247 with one home run and 14 RBIs in 53 games.
 On July 31 his contract was purchased by the Red Sox, for whom Robinson played 23 games, including his final career game on September 29, 1968.
 A knee injury in 1967 had cut short his career.

 In nine major league seasons, Robinson hit .283 with 67 home runs and 426 RBIs.
 He accumulated 140 doubles, 36 triples, and 42 stolen bases with 458 runs scored.
 Defensively, in 886 games Robinson committed 30 errors for a .981 fielding percentage.

 Off the field

 Robinson is a cousin of former major league outfielder Tommie Reynolds, who played eight years in the majors for five teams from 1963 to 1972.

-After baseball, Robinson and his wife Sandra, whom he married in 1965, were also business partners, investing in real estate and apartment buildings and a small grocery store.
-They especially take pride in their building of the Golden Age Garden, a low-income senior citizen apartment complex in San Diego.
+After baseball, Robinson and his wife Sandra, whom he married in 1965, were also business partners, investing in multiple real estate and apartment buildings and a small grocery store that has since closed.
+One such building is the Golden Age Garden, a low-income senior citizen apartment complex in the Mountain View neighborhood of San Diego, where Robinson was raised.
 In 2007, they established the nonprofit Floyd Robinson Foundation.

 In 2009, Robinson was inducted by the San Diego Hall of Champions into the Breitbard Hall of Fame honoring San Diego's finest athletes both on and off the field.

+He is of partial American-Indian heritage, being descended from the Blackfoot Nation.